sj26/sidekiq-cloudwatchmetrics/README.md

 Sidekiq::CloudWatchMetrics.enable!(namespace: "Sidekiq-Staging")
 ```

-Publishing interval by default is 60 seconds.
-You can adjust this as follows:
+Metrics are published every 60 seconds by default.
+You can adjust this with the `interval` option:

 ```ruby
 Sidekiq::CloudWatchMetrics.enable!(interval: 30)